 A total of 265 inspections were logged for this month, which consist of all different types of inspections including hazardous materials assessments, correction notices (immediate hazards that require immediate actions), primary and follow up inspections, as well as special inspections for mobile food vendors, and other special type inspections.
 This was an increase of just under 3% from last month.
 The inspections took just over 293 hours to complete.
 We found that some of multi-tenant buildings have subdivided the tenant spaces and now have two tenants where there used to only be one.
-This has increased the amount of inspections that will be required to be done at scheduled intervals.
+This has increased the amount of inspections that will be required to be done at scheduled intervals safely.
+These inspections also watch for items that may cause problems for firefighters in emergent situations.